chenshuyan9632/webpack-2.x-by-sample/00 Intro/04 JQuery/README.md

 ![blue background](../../99%20Readme%20Resources/00%20Intro/04%20JQuery/blue%20background.png)

 - To finish with this demo, let's face the following case: we want to split the bundle into two, a main one (application level) and a second one that will hold all the third party libraries.
-To do that we can use the `CommonChunkPlugin`
+To do that we can use the `CommonChunkPlugin`  分解bundle为两个
 (already included in webpack).
 In this plugin we specify the libraries that are going to be placed in the separate library js under the 'vendor' category.

 - First let's start by adding a new entry point called 'vendor', and there we define an array including all the libraries that we want to include under that bundle (note down, entry is not an array any more, it's an object).